 (Basic unit of CO2 emissions per cargo weight)

 Komatsu is promoting modal shift to use coastal vessels and railways in domestic transportation while enhancing transportation efficiency by improving the loading ratio.
-Additionally, to shorten transportation distances to ports for export products, we actively use Kanazawa and Hitachinaka ports close to our factories.
+Additionally, to shorten transportation distances to ports for export products, we actively use Kanazawa and Hitachinaka ports, which are located near our manufacturing sites.

-Komatsu will continue to promote efficiency in both domestic and overseas transportation to reduce CO2 emissions associated with logistics.
+Komatsu will continue working to improve transport efficiency both domestically and globally, and remain committed to reducing CO2 emissions associated with logistics.